HIV Health Literacy Framework Project

 In addition to strengthening NAPWHA as a more health literate organisation, an outcome for the HLF project is increased HIV health literacy among individuals and communities.
 The cohort within the body positive that will be focused upon over the three years of the project is women living with HIV.
-Working in partnership with women community research co-investigators, NAPWHA will draft a HIV Health Literacy Framework in 2019 to support an improved conversation with women.
+Working in partnership with women community research co-investigators, NAPWHA will hold focus group consultations with women in Melbourne and Darwin, and then draft a HIV Health Literacy Framework in 2019 to support an improved conversation with women.
 The emerging health literacy framework should support the development of specific health communication and campaign resources targeting women.
 These resources will be operationalised and assessed in 2020.

 A strongly participatory and action research approach underlies the initiative.
 The objective is that women share their perspectives on living with HIV, receive the best possible information regarding HIV, and engage in health promoting actions with regards to HIV.
 At the same time, the processes, outputs and outcomes of the program should be in keeping with best practices for HIV-related health literacy initiatives in general, and thus generalisable.
 This process can then be extended to other cohorts within the body positive, and the developing Framework can be shared within the sector.

 Development of the ‘health literacy’ concept

 In Australia and internationally, there has in recent decades been a strong policy, research and practice interest in health literacy.
 In July 2019, NAPWHA commissioned researcher consultant Ronald Woods to identify, describe, analyse and synthesize existing literature on health literacy — with a literature review forming an integral part of the HIV health literacy framework project.